 We also use the information we collect to offer you customised content, including:

-- Suggesting Pins or boards you might like.
-For example, if you’ve indicated that you’re interested in cooking or you've visited recipe websites that have Pinterest features, we may suggest food-related Pins, boards or people that we think you might like.
+• Suggesting Pins or boards you might like.
+For example, if you’ve indicated that you’re interested in cooking or have visited recipe websites that have Pinterest features, we may suggest food-related Pins, boards or people that we think you might like.

 We also use the information we collect to:

-- Send you updates (such as when certain activity, including Repins or comments, occurs on Pinterest), newsletters, marketing materials and other information that may be of interest to you.
-For example, depending on your email notification settings, we may send you weekly updates that include Pins you may like.
+• Send you updates (such as when certain activity, like saves or comments, happens on Pinterest), newsletters, marketing materials and other information that may be of interest to you.
+For example, depending on your email notification settings, we may send you weekly updates that include Pins you might like.
 You can decide to stop getting these updates by updating your account settings (or through other settings we may provide).

 What choices do you have about your information?